 - Post-Flood Rapid Damage Assessment for Immovable Heritage (English | French | Dutch)

 - Post-Flood Rapid Damage Assessment for Intangible Heritage (English | French | Dutch)

-The FAR Programme is also providing advisory services in areas of conflict, such as Ukraine.
+The FAR Programme also provides advisory services in areas of active conflict, such as Ukraine.

 The ongoing COVID-19 pandemic knows no boundaries.
 It disrupted daily life in numerous ways all around the world.
-FAR developed a call to action to understand the impacts of COVID-19 on tangible and intangible cultural heritage and in order to mitigate emerging risks.
-Use the templates shared here, customise them to your context, gather data on secondary risks, monitor impacts and assess needs.
+FAR developed a call to action to understand the impacts of COVID-19 on tangible and intangible cultural heritage to mitigate emerging risks.
+You can use the templates shared here, customize them to your context, gather data on secondary risks, monitor impacts and assess needs.

 Assessment Template for Movable Heritage